Thomas Lincoln: Relationship with Abraham

 During Lincoln's youth, and particularly after the death of his mother, Abraham's relationship with his father changed and became increasingly strained.
 Due to his failing eyesight and likely declining health, Lincoln relied on Abraham to perform work needed to run the farm.
 He also sent Abraham to work for neighbors, generating money for Thomas.
-Michael Burlingame, in his book The Inner World of Abraham Lincoln classified Abe's subservience: "Abraham Lincoln was like a slave to his father," he penned in a secret biography.
+Michael Burlingame, in his book The Inner World of Abraham Lincoln, wrote that, "In his youth, [Abraham] Lincoln was like a slave to his father."

 Historians differ on Thomas' parental treatment of Abraham.
 Burlingame, citing testimony from Lincoln relatives like Dennis Hanks, characterized Thomas as abusive and hostile to his son's efforts to better himself, saying he "avoided whipping or scolding his son in front of visitors but would administer punishment after they had left."
 David Herbert Donald, citing similar testimony, concluded that Thomas, "generally an easygoing man ... was not a harsh father or brutal disciplinarian," and noted that Thomas enrolled his children in public schools during the few periods when they were available to the family.
 He quoted Sarah Bush Lincoln, Abraham's stepmother, who said that "Mr. Lincoln never made Abe quit reading to do anything if he could avoid it.
 He would do it himself first."
 Both Burlingame and Donald agree that Thomas struck his son if he appeared overly neglectful of his chores, or if he thrust himself into adult conversations.
 As Abraham got older, he eagerly awaited coming of age so that he could move away and have as little to do with his father as possible.